 Appropriate use of metadata both through reuse of existing standards (such as FAIR sharing6) or clear processes when creating new metadata, use of standard identifiers (e.g., DOIs).
 Following a metadata-driven approach will improve the searchability of data, while at the same time supporting its interpretation and re-use both for humans and computers.
-To this end, project data can be identified with rich metadata relevant to its content and format and 'machine-readable' to ensure automatic discovery of datasets and services.
-The project uses metadata that follow a globally unique and persistent identification mechanism for the development of rich and reliable metadata to promote the long-term discovery, usage and integrity of its data.
+To this end, project data can be identified with rich metadata relevant to its content and format and

-6https://fairsharing.org
+6 https://fairsharing.org